How To Align With Saudi Arabia Cybersecurity Regulations: SAMA and ECC-2 Compliance in 2025 Through Skilled Talent

 Policy, Governance, and Risk Acumen

-- Employees should be able to interpret and apply cybersecurity policies at an organizational level.
+- Employees should be able to interpret and apply cybersecurity policies at an organisational level.

 - Familiarity with governance models, compliance documentation, risk registers, and audit preparedness is essential.